polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 `X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*`.

 There are many ways to search a file for a string.
-`microengine.py` handles all of the IPFS and ethereum interactions, so all we have to worry about is writing the `scan` method.
+`microengine.py` handles all of the IPFS and Ethereum interactions, so all we have to worry about is writing the `scan` method.

 ```sh
 $ vim eicar.py